KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.jpg)

 ## Increasing United Methodist Membership in Developing Countries
-The U.S. has the most United Methodist members and membership there has been on the decline.

-However, between 2000 and 2010, worldwide membership has gone up 25%, due to membership skyrocketing by as much as 297.6% in parts of Africa and the Philippines (source: [United Methodist State of the Church Report, 2012](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF)).
+However, according to the [United Methodist State of the Church Report, 2012](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF), between the years 2000 and 2010, worldwide United Methodist membership went up 25% as membership in Africa and the Philippines skyrocketted by as much a 297.6%.

 | Region | % Change in Membership, Highest to Lowest, 2000-2010 |
 | -- | -- |